 We use the power of photographs, stories and experiences to capture public attention and encourage people to take action to protect the trees in our environment – and plant new native trees.

 Trees in Ottawa and elsewhere are threatened by our indifference, how little we know about them, and how much we take them for granted.
 Collectively we can make a difference to change this.

 Tree Fest Ottawa inspires people to protect and preserve the city's trees and get involved with tree planting and other initiatives to expand our urban forest, connect with our neighbours and build a more livable city.

 Tree Fest Ottawa is made up of a core group of volunteers who work together to develop community partnerships and plan events to engage the public on issues related to trees.
 With a diversity of skills and experience, they share a passion for trees, nature and the arts, urban design, placemaking and an interest to foster greater understanding and appreciation for trees and the benefits they provide.

-Key contributors for 2018 are: Christine Earnshaw, Chris Osler, Margo Nelson, Lara Griffiths, Laura Stone and Laurel Ralston, as well as many others who contribute their time, expertise and experience to support the organization and its programming.
+Key contributors are: Christine Earnshaw, Chris Osler, Margo Nelson, Lara Griffiths, Laura Stone and Laurel Ralston, as well as many others who contribute their time, expertise and experience to support the organization and its programming.

 Tree Fest Ottawa Founders